Wendy J. Dahl2

 Most people are able to safely chew and swallow foods of many different textures.
 As we chew, food is broken down into small pieces.
 Saliva moistens and binds food pieces together in preparation for swallowing.

 A dry or sore mouth can cause problems with chewing and swallowing.
 More serious problems, such as poor tongue control and reduced sensation in the mouth, may occur after a stroke.
-Problems swallowing can occur with cancer, Parkinson's disease, and Alzheimer's disease.
-Puréed foods are prepared to ensure that older adults with chewing and swallowing problems are able to swallow safely and maintain their food intake.
+Problems with swallowing can occur with cancer, Parkinson's disease, and Alzheimer's disease.
+Puréed foods are prepared to ensure that people with chewing and swallowing problems are able to swallow safely and maintain their food intake.

 Steps in preparing puréed food:

-Process foods in a food processor until they are fine in texture.
+- Process foods in a food processor until fine in texture.

-If required, add small amounts of hot liquids for cooked foods or of cold liquids for cold foods, and process until a smooth, pudding-like texture is achieved.
+- If required, add small amounts of hot liquids for cooked foods or cold liquids for cold foods, and process until a smooth, pudding-like texture is achieved.

 Spoon test your puree!
 The puree should spoon up like yogurt or pudding.
 If it drips or runs off the spoon, it may be too thin.
 If you can heap up the spoon, it may be too thick.

 If the puréed food sticks to the spoon (or the roof of the taster's mouth), it is too sticky.
-Stickiness is a common problem with mashed potatoes, and puréed pastas and rice, but it can be lessened by adding fat, such as butter, sour cream, and gravy.
+Stickiness is a common problem with starchy foods such as mashed potatoes, puréed pastas, and rice—but it can be lessened by adding fat—butter, sour cream, or gravy.
+Avoid over processing starchy purées.

 What if a puréed food is too runny?